 The one question that I have been asked the most about Florida’s newest theme park, LEGOLAND Florida, has been, “Is it worth it?”
-There’s no doubt about it, a day at LEGOLAND Florida is a splurge.
+There’s no doubt about it, a day at LEGOLAND Florida in Central Florida is a splurge.
 If for no other reason than the incomparable interactive family experience, LEGOLAND Florida is worth the expense.

 But there are some tips for a LEGOLAND Florida day trip that make it more affordable, as well as tips for getting around and making the most of your day trip to America’s prettiest theme park.

 Tips to Save Money at LEGOLAND Florida

 - Consider upgrading to an annual pass.
 While admission for adults and for kids cost the money and seniors, it can be worth getting the annual pass (for kids/seniors and /adults) because there is so much to do that it’s practically impossible to do it all in one day.